oktadev/auth0-full-stack-java-example/README.md

 This example app shows you how to create a slick-looking, full-stack, secure application using React, Spring Boot, and JHipster.

 Please read [Full Stack Java with React, Spring Boot, and JHipster][blog] to see how this app was created.
+To see how to convert this app to a native binary with Spring Native, see [Introducing Spring Native for JHipster: Serverless Full-Stack Made Easy][blog-spring-native].

 **Prerequisites:**